alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 cf unbind-service my-app my-es-service
 ```

-If you unbind your services from your app but do not delete them, the services will persist even after your app is deleted, and you can re-bind or re-connect to them in future.
+If you unbind your services from your app but do not delete them, the services will persist even after you have deleted your app, and you can re-bind or re-connect to them in future.

 ### Delete an Elasticsearch service

-Once the Elasticsearch service has been unbound from your app, you can delete the service.
+Once you have unbound the Elasticsearch service from your app, you can delete the service.
 Run the following in the command line:

 ```
 cf delete-service SERVICE_NAME